lszhou/micro-Twitter/README.md

 > - Detail page: Provides all context for a single tweet.
 By clicking "Read More" button, the user could see all information about current tweet and all comments to it.
 Note: The comment feature is implemented via "duoshuo", a Chinese-based  comment system (http://duoshuo.com/).
 Similarly, we could  use disqus (https://disqus.com/).

+> - Tweets Search.
+User could use the search function provided to search the previous tweets via key words.

+> - The links to GitHub, Facebook are provided.

 >- (Some screen shots are attached for the reference.)